-As states continue phased re-openings, independent specialty stores are planning for and implementing reopening strategies of their own.
-Many have turned to their creativity and some have even put their efforts towards supporting others.
-With the overwhelming response from our recent Digital Session, Retailer Roundtable…What Now and What Next? we reached out to more independent retailers to learn how they’re planning for the future and supporting their local communities.
+We are so inspired by the number of specialty store owners who have, in challenging times, turned to their creativity and even put their efforts towards supporting others.
+With the overwhelming response from our recent Digital Session, Retailer Roundtable…What Now and What Next? we reached out to more retailers to learn how they’re planning for the future and supporting their local communities.
 And if you missed the digital session, click here to watch it on demand.

 Translating that unique in-store experience online has been key for many retailers.
 One in particular is Little Nomad, a children’s boutique in Richmond, Virginia who pride themselves on building and fostering community and making their space feel comfortable and welcome to all.
 “Community is the future of brick and mortar,” Little Nomad’s owner, Anthony Bryant says.
 And they’ve built that community through hosting a robust calendar of in-store events like drag queen story time, family dance parties, doula workshops, local author and illustrator events, and more.